Andrew Benintendi Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.74 team ERA is No. 1 among all league pitching staffs.
+- The Rays' 2.83 team ERA ranks first among all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (14 total, 0.6 per game).
+- The Rays allow the first-fewest home runs in baseball (15 total, 0.6 per game).

-- The Rays will send McClanahan (4-0) to the mound to make his sixth start of the season.
-He is 4-0 with a 1.86 ERA and 37 strikeouts through 29 2/3 innings pitched.
+- Eflin makes the start for the Rays, his fourth of the season.
+He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.

-- The left-hander's most recent time out came on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while giving up three hits.
+- The right-hander's last appearance was on Sunday against the Chicago White Sox, when he went five innings, surrendering one earned run while giving up three hits.

+- The 29-year-old has an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.